domenico-simone/thaw_ponds_data_analysis/README.md

 <!-- TOC END -->

-Paper results have been produced with the commands in this document, with the exception of differential abundance analyses which have been done with the commands in the Rmd file thaw_ponds_DA.Rmd.
+Paper results have been produced with the commands in this document, with the exception of differential abundance analyses which have been done with the commands in the file <a href="thaw_ponds_pfam_reads.180919.md">thaw_ponds_pfam_reads.180919.md</a>.

 ## Parameters used in this protocol (edit this!)

 **Run before anytime you run the protocol.**